Why It Matters That Seed Oils Are Being Recognized as Ultra-Processed The US Dietary Guidelines…

 - Related Articles

-Why do dogs chew on bones?
-Well, many speculate that it’s mainly for keeping their teeth clean.
-But there’s another reason: collagen, the strong yet supple and resilient material that connects your bones, keeps your skin looking youthful and healthy, and—as the most abundant protein in your body—serves as the structure that holds your body together.
+Collagen is the strong yet supple and resilient material that connects your bones, keeps your skin looking youthful and healthy, and—as the most abundant protein in your body—serves as the structure that holds your body together.
 So let’s talk about this miracle tissue and why we need to include it in our diet.

 Does Collagen Work?